Should I Containerize a Legacy App?adminvm

 All applications need to evolve and move forward.
 There’s a lot of recent tech press coverage about containers.
 It’s almost “all containers, all the time.”
 The application container market is poised to grow to a $2.7 billion market in 2020.
 Although containers are a small portion of the overall cloud technologies market, containers are forecasted to see the highest growth, estimated at 40 percent through 2020.

 Many legacy applications can be containerized.
-The question is, when should you containerize for your business-critical legacy app?
+The question is, should you containerize a legacy app?
 Where does it make sense and where doesn’t it provide the path forward for your old app?
 Remember, “just because you can, doesn’t always mean you should.”

 Containers are an option for VM-based scenarios, where you can “lift and shift” workloads to containers on VMs in the cloud.
 Entire VMs are “lifted” from the existing environments and “shifted” as-is to a new hosting premises.
 The downsides are that it is costly and time consuming.
 Shifting entire VMs moves app clutter along with important business workloads.
 After the shift, taking advantage of the native cloud management requires significant refactoring.
 It can also be costly.
 The long-term remediation, improvement, and viability of the legacy app is still a challenge.
 The application still needs to be remediated, redesigned, recoded, and repurposed for the specific cloud use cases and platforms.